Cache Creek Watershed Stewardship Group

 The delivery of the milestones for the WaterSMART funding opportunity will take place over 3 years

-Currently, Cache Creek Conservancy is working on hiring 2 new part time staff for this project, while also beginning outreach efforts within the community to get the word out and put together a listserv of stakeholders who would like to be involved and informed on this work.
+Cache Creek Conservancy has hire 2 new part time staff for this project, while also beginning outreach efforts within the community to get the word out and put together a listserv of stakeholders who would like to be involved and informed on this work; please contact us at [email protected] if you would like to receive such communications.

 A project kickoff social is being planned for mid October!
 The exact date is TBD but will be announced soon.

-Over the next year, the CCC will work on the development of a Communication Plan, and conduct our first formal Watershed Stewardship Workshop with all partners and stakeholders in Fall of 2026.
+A project kickoff social is being planned for late January.
+Over the next year, the Cache Creek Conservancy will work on the development of a Communication Plan, and conduct our first formal Watershed Stewardship Workshop with all partners and stakeholders in Fall of 2026.

 What are the new positions and when will you be hiring?

-In the coming months, CCC will be hiring a part-time Communications Coordinator and a part-time Monitoring and Information Coordinator.
+Cache Creek Conservancy has concluded hiring for the part-time Communications Coordinator and part-time Monitoring and Information Coordinator.

 If you have questions, comments, or would like to receive communications regarding this project, please contact us at [email protected]